GrinonBarrett/Taksidos/Core Rules/Creatures/Bandit.md

 **Languages**: Bandits often speak the Common Tongue and one other.

-**Run Speed**: It may run up to 5 meters per move.
+**Run Speed**: It may run up to 5 yards per move.

-**Swim speed**: You may swim up to 2 meters per move, presuming the water isn’t too rough.
+**Swim speed**: You may swim up to 2 yards per move, presuming the water isn’t too rough.

 **Weapon Attacks**: The bandit is capable of using weapons.
 It even has proficiency in one weapon.